strugala-m/placeholder-service/README.md

     - Will generate a 3840 x 3840 placeholder with a big "Hello" written on it, with background color set to ``#663399`` and text colored ``#ffff00``,

 ### Limits
-Width and height are currently capped to about 15k px.
-You can configure those limits by changing a few constants at the top of the ``index.mjs`` file.
+You can configure the limits by changing a few constants at the top of the ``index.mjs`` file.
+- Max width is 15360 (px),
+- Max height is equal to max width,
+- Min width is 1 (px),
+- Min height is equal to min height,